Department of Veterans Affairs Medical Center Substance Abuse Treatment Program

 Department of Veterans Affairs Medical Center Substance Abuse Treatment Program - Beckley, WV

 Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program is an addiction treatment center located at 200 Veterans Avenue in the 25801 zip code in Beckley, WV.
 It is operated by the U. S. Department of Veterans Affairs.
-Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program provides naltrexone administration, suboxone prescription and relapse prevention from naltrexone.
-Some of the treatment approaches used by Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program include relapse prevention, anger management and rational emotive behavioral therapy.
-Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers inpatient alcohol detox and residential benzodiazepines detoxification.
-Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin detox and regular outpatient heroin treatment.
-It also provides residential treatment for heroin abuse, inpatient heroin detox services and inpatient dual diagnosis treatment.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder, gambling disorder treatment and internet use disorder treatment.
+Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program provides relapse prevention from naltrexone, buprenorphine maintenance and prescribes suboxone.
+Some of the treatment approaches used by Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program include cognitive behavioral therapy, rational emotive behavioral therapy and motivational interviewing.
+Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program also specializes in detox services and offers residential benzodiazepines detoxification and inpatient alcohol detox.
+Department Of Veterans Affairs Medical Center Substance Abuse Treatment Program provides outpatient heroin detox services, regular outpatient heroin treatment and outpatient heroin rehabilitation.
+It also provides residential treatment for dual diagnosis, inpatient heroin detox services and residential heroin addiction treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder, gambling disorder treatment and treatment for internet use disorder.

 Address: 200 Veterans Avenue, Beckley, WV 25801